Ruhollah Khomeini: Iran–Iraq War

 Shortly after assuming power, Khomeini began calling for Islamic revolutions across the Muslim world, including Iran's Arab neighbor Iraq, the one large state besides Iran with a Shia majority population.
 At the same time Saddam Hussein, Iraq's secular Sunni Arab nationalist Ba'athist leader, was eager to take advantage of Iran's weakened military and (what he assumed was) revolutionary chaos, and in particular to occupy Iran's adjacent oil-rich province of Khuzestan, and to undermine Iranian Islamic revolutionary attempts to incite the Shi'a majority of his country.
 In September 1980, Iraq launched a full-scale invasion of Iran, beginning the Iran–Iraq War (September 1980 – August 1988).
 A combination of fierce resistance by Iranians and military incompetence by Iraqi forces soon stalled the Iraqi advance and, despite Saddam's internationally condemned use of poison gas, Iran had by early 1982 regained almost all of the territory lost to the invasion.
 The invasion rallied Iranians behind the new regime, enhancing Khomeini's stature and allowing him to consolidate and stabilize his leadership.
 After this reversal, Khomeini refused an Iraqi offer of a truce, instead demanding reparations and the toppling of Saddam Hussein from power.
 In 1982, there was an attempted military coup against Khomeini.

 Although Iran's population and economy were three times the size of Iraq's, the latter was aided by neighboring Persian Gulf Arab states, as well as the Soviet Bloc and Western countries.
 The Persian Gulf Arabs and the West wanted to be sure the Islamic revolution did not spread across the Persian Gulf, while the Soviet Union was concerned about the potential threat posed to its rule in central Asia to the north; however, Iran had large amounts of ammunition provided by the United States of America during the Shah's era and the United States secretly and illegally smuggled arms to Iran during the 1980s despite Khomeini's anti-Western policy (see Iran–Contra affair).

-During the war, the Iranians used human wave attacks (people walking to certain death included child soldiers), with Khomeini promising that they would automatically go to paradise—al Jannah—if they died in battle.
+During the war, the Iranians used human wave attacks (people walking to certain deaths included child soldiers), with Khomeini promising that they would automatically go to paradise—al Jannah—if they died in battle.
 Khomeini's pursuit of victory ultimately proved futile.
 By March 1984, two million of Iran's most educated citizens had left the country.
 In July 1988, Khomeini, in his words, "drank the cup of poison" and accepted a truce mediated by the United Nations.
 Despite the high cost of the war, including 450,000 to 950,000 Iranian casualties and US$300 billion, Khomeini insisted that extending the war into Iraq in an attempt to overthrow Saddam had not been a mistake.
 In a "Letter to Clergy", he wrote that "we do not repent, nor are we sorry for even a single moment for our performance during the war.
 Have we forgotten that we fought to fulfill our religious duty and that the result is a marginal issue?"